papaya0712/quantybt-preview/explanations.md

 ---

 # Walkfoward Optimization and Generalization loss
-### Why ?
+## Why ?

 Relying on a single train-test split where you optimize your hyperparameters on in-sample data (train fold) and evaluate on out-of-sample data (test fold) is better than nothing, but still prone to overfitting.

 A more robust approach is **Walkforward Optimization**, where you use a rolling (or anchored) train/test window.
 This generates multiple smaller train-test splits across the entire dataset, providing a more reliable estimate of generalization performance and robustness.

-One step further is using a **Generalization loss function** which acts as penalty for massive underperfromance on unseend data and prevents even more overfitting.
+One step further is using a **Generalization loss function** which comes from machine-learning training and acts as penalty for massive underperfromance on unseend data and prevents even more overfitting.
 There are many different ways to define your GL-function.
 One for example:

 $$
 \text{Loss} = -\overline{\text{ValMetric}} + \beta \cdot \frac{\max(\text{GL})}{\text{scale}}